KenKundert/avendesora/README.rst

 get_account(name, request_seed=False, stealth_name=None):
     Accesses a particular account.
 Takes a string for the account name or alias.
     The name is case insensitive and the '-' may be given for '_'.

-    Optionally takes a second string that is used as an additional seed (see:
+    Optionally takes a second argument (*request_seed*) that may be a boolean, a string, or a function that returns a string.
+The string is used as an additional seed (see: `avendesora help misdirection`), and if True is passed in, the user in queried for the seed.
-    `avendesora help misdirection`).

     The stealth name is used as account name if the account is a stealth account.